-In the year 2021, a lot of people and great companies have had their ups and downs.
-2021 has undoubtedly been a challenging year, and the CDMO companies have had their fair share.
-In this period, the industry has faced many challenges that are sure to lower productivity and incur losses.
-It is sure to give them a bad financial year, like many others.
+In the year 2022, many people and great companies have had their ups and downs.
+2022 has undoubtedly been a challenging year, and the CDMO companies have had their fair share.
+In this period, the industry has faced many challenges that will lower productivity and incur losses.
+Like many others, it is sure to give them a bad financial year.
 But where there’s a cloud, there’s a silver lining, and that is true.
 There have been opportunities to add light to the darkness.

 A Contract Development and Manufacturing Organization (CDMO) benefits from outsourcing by other pharmaceutical companies through services such as manufacturing medicinal products and, of course, development.
 As challenging as the year has been, the CDMO industry might have been an excellent point to grab new upcoming opportunities for themselves.